Oyewole Folarin loves writing greeting-card messages and helping others find the words they need for life's special moments.

 Sample Thank-You and Farewell Messages to a Colleague That's Leaving

 A farewell note is called for when someone retires, transfers to another company, or resigns.
 Below, you'll find some ideas on what to write or say to your colleagues and workplace friends that are leaving.
-Use these to inspire your heartfelt goodbyes.
+Use these to inspire your heartfelt farewell messages.

 - I’ve learned a lot working with you these past years.
 I know you'll be successful in your new position.
 Thank you and farewell, friend!